victorhu95/Causal-Inference/README.md

     - [Potential Outcomes](#potential-outcomes)

 ## Week 2 Overview
-Details of what to expect in the second week of the course or project.

 ## Two Main Ways to Study Cause and Effect
 1. **The Classical Paradigm**